Finite-Sample Optimal Estimation and Inference on Average Treatment Effects Under Unconfoundedness: Asymptotic results

-The following theorem gives sufficient conditions for the asymptotic validity of the feasible CIs given in \Cref{practical_implementation_sec} based on the estimator $\tilde L_{\delta}$ for the case where $\mathcal{F}$ is the Lipschitz class $\FLip(C)$.
-To allow for the possibility that the researcher may want to choose a more conservative parameter space when the sample size is large, we allow for the possibility that $C=C_n\to\infty$ as the sample size $n$ increases.
+The following theorem gives sufficient conditions for the asymptotic validity of the feasible \acp{CI} given in \Cref{sec:basel-impl} based on the estimator $\tilde L_{\delta}$ when $\mathcal{F}=\FLip(C)$.
+To allow us to capture cases in which the finite-sample bias of the estimator is non-negligible even though the asymptotic bias is negligible under standard asymptotics where the parameter space is fixed with the sample size, we allow $C=C_{n}\to\infty$ as $n\to\infty$.
+For concreteness, we restrict attention to standard errors based on nearest neighbor estimates, and for simplicity, we focus on the case where the preliminary variance estimate $\tilde{\sigma}^{2}(x, d)$ is non-random, leaving the extension to random $\tilde{\sigma}(x, d)$ to future research.